vkirch/100-days-of-code/log.md

 **Thoughts:**  Super happy with the completing the first challenge.
 It's not particularly pretty but it passed all the tests and for me its a good start.

 **Link to my work:** https://codepen.io/vanessakirch88/pen/LJWRRW

+### Day 11: September 4, 2018

+**Today's Progress**: Finished the html portion of the survey form project.

+**Thoughts:**  Happy so far.

+**Link to my work:** https://codepen.io/vanessakirch88/pen/xaLBRY

+### Day 11: September 5, 2018

+**Today's Progress**: Just finishing up the survey form.
+Trying to style it better so we'll see if I can finish it tomorrow.

+**Thoughts:**  Slightly frustrated with how long it is taking me to figure out how to properly and efficiently style all the elements on my survey.

+**Link to my work:** https://codepen.io/vanessakirch88/pen/xaLBRY